stride3d/stride-docs/en/manual/video/set-up-a-video.md

 3. Click **OK**.

-    Xenko adds the video as an asset in the **Asset View**.
-If you imported audio tracks from the video file, Xenko adds them as separate [audio assets](../audio/index.md).
+    Stride adds the video as an asset in the **Asset View**.
+If you imported audio tracks from the video file, Stride adds them as separate [audio assets](../audio/index.md).

     ![Video and audio assets](media/video-and-audio-assets.png)